 However, this trope isn't exclusive to just drug dealers.
 Heroes or villains who rely on using a Super Serum or Psycho Serum to get their powers can often get too attached to it, leading to similarly disastrous results.
 This is also often used as a way to deconstruct Damn, It Feels Good to Be a Gangster!.

-- In Daredevil, after the Kingpin is dethroned from his seat as the Kingpin, the first thing in the next issue is some low-level operator from his empire known as "Trainwreck Miller" trying at being an autonomous pusher, but getting an especially bad idea how to hide evidence.
+- In Daredevil, after the Kingpin is dethroned from his seat of power, the first thing the next issue shows is some low-level operator from his empire known as "Trainwreck Miller" trying his hand at being an autonomous pusher.
+Unfortunately for him, he doesn't really know how to hide the evidence.

 Under normal circumstance "Trainwreck Miller" — so called because of a tendency to leave the equivalent damage in his wake — might mean no more to me than a trip-hammering heartbeat staccato heavy footsteps on creaking-splintering stairs.
 "Normal" went out the window when the Kingpin abdicated his crime boss throne and left his freelance thugs to their own devices... providing the opportunity for enterprising lowlifes like Trainwreck to self-promote themselves from submissive couriers to aggressive salesmen.
 Of course, that white powder makes for incriminating evidence, a fact Trainwreck would just as soon avoid... by hiding the illicit goods inside himself.